rlane/Oort-legacy/README.md

 Graphical simulator
 -------------------

 The "risc" binary renders the battle with OpenGL.
-Currently the graphics are crude and all ships are represented by circles of the team's color.
-Missiles are smaller grey circles.
 The simulation speed is limited to real time (32 hz).

 ### Controls